 We invite applications every year for our ACGME-accredited clinical fellowship in Critical Care Medicine.
 The fellowship is a multidisciplinary training program on the leading edge of intensivist training, delivering exceptional experiences in education, clinical exposure, and leadership in the rapidly advancing field of critical care medicine.
 It is designed to take the fellows through increasing levels of experience and responsibility, and prepare them for board certification in Critical Care Medicine.
+The Fellowship Program Director is Vadim Gudzenko, MD, and the Associate Program Director is Benjamin Kratzert, MD, PhD.

 Our graduates are highly competitive in today's challenging healthcare market.
 Recent fellows have accepted excellent positions at private and academic medical centers including the University of Southern California Keck Medical Center, Long Beach Memorial Medical Center, Kaiser Permanente Santa Clara Medical Center, the University of Utah Health Care, the University of Texas Southwestern Medical Center, Santa Rosa Medical Center, and Northwell Health in New York.
 Several of our recent graduates have chosen to remain with us at UCLA and our associated West Los Angeles VA Medical Center.